USA Call/Text:

 Person napping on sofa with blanket

 Sleep directly affects daily stamina.
-Strengthening this link can make you feel fresher and last longer through daily tasks and in bed.
+Strengthening this link can make you feel more refreshed and last longer through daily tasks and in bed.

 1. Keep naps short and strategic

 Naps are powerful, but timing matters.
 Long or late naps can drain energy.
-Smart naps keep you sharp without draining your energy in the bedroom later.
+Smart naps keep you sharp without draining your energy later in the bedroom.

 Keep the following things in mind to make napping beneficial and prevent adverse effects on stamina: